gft-mobile-pl/mvi/README.md

 ```kotlin
 override val viewEffects: StateFlow<ConsumableEvent<ChoiceViewEffect>?> = MutableStateFlow<ConsumableEvent<ChoiceViewEffect>?>(null)
 ```
-> ⚠ You should explicitly type all MVI fields to `StateFlow<...>` - otherwise you will expose the assigned object (usually `MutableStateFlow`).
-As a rule of thumb you should use backing fields to avoid this inconvenience:
+⚠ You should explicitly type all MVI fields to `StateFlow<...>` - otherwise you will expose the assigned object (usually `MutableStateFlow`).
+Alternatively you may use backing fields to avoid this issue:
 ```kotlin
 private val _viewEffects = MutableStateFlow<ConsumableEvent<ChoiceViewEffect>?>(null)
 override val viewEffects: StateFlow<ConsumableEvent<ChoiceViewEffect>?> = _viewEffect
 ```
-Don't worry - you will be still able to mutate the view state even if you choose the first option (defining and assigning at the same time) - read on..
+Note: you will be still able to mutate the view state even if you choose the first option (defining and assigning at the same time) - the `dispatchViewEffect`, `dispatchNavigationEffect` and `val viewState` extension methods check the real type of the `flow` and perform necessary casting if required.

 #### Updating view state
 If you extend `BaseMviViewModel` OR your custom view-model assigns `MutableStateFlow` to `val viewStates: StateFlow<VS>` you may use `viewState` extension method to update the view state: